-The Old Testament does record a verse that shows that not all unions were between a man and a woman: “If your brother, the son of your mother, or your son, or your daughter, or your lawful wife, or your friend, who is as your own soul, entices you secretly, saying, Let us go and serve other gods, which you have not known, you nor your fathers;” (Deuteronomy 13:6 Lamsa).
+The Old Testament records verses that show that not all unions were between a man and a woman.
+The following are a couple examples.
+“If your brother, the son of your mother, or your son, or your daughter, or your lawful wife, or your friend, who is as your own soul, entices you secretly, saying, Let us go and serve other gods, which you have not known, you nor your fathers;” (Deuteronomy 13:6 Lamsa).
 The underlined words your friend, who is as your own soul in the Aramaic literally means: “your lover according to your soul [heart, emotion(s)].”
 The word raḥ-ma, translated here as “friend,” also means a lover (in a relationship), as shown here: “His mouth is like sweet honeycombs; his garments are lovely.
 This is my beloved, and this is my friend, O daughters of Jerusalem.”
 (Song of Solomon 5:16 Lamsa).
 For some, it is hard to distinguish when the word raḥ-ma is referring to a friend or when it is referring to a lover in a relationship.
 I believe the context gives the clue.